-I’ve been using Android boxes for almost a decade, and I’ve seen a lot of “fully loaded” Kodi boxes come and go.
-Each promised “free TV for life” so you’d save thousands of dollars on your cable bill each year.
+I’ve been using Android boxes for almost a decade, and I’ve seen many “fully loaded” Kodi boxes come and go.
+Each promised “free TV for life,” so you’d save thousands of dollars on your cable bill each year.

-Chances are you’ve come across a Facebook ad for one.
-Maybe you saw them for sale at a booth at your local flea market.
+Chances are you’ve seen a Facebook ad or saw one for sale at a booth at your local flea market.
 Either way, most “fully loaded” Kodi boxes are pretty dodgy.
 In this article, I’m going to explain why.

 What is a Kodi Box?

-In this article, I’m calling any device that primarily runs Kodi a “Kodi box.”
+In this article, I call any device that primarily runs Kodi a “Kodi box.”

-Sometimes these devices use Kodi as a front-end to access their Plex servers or even stream from Netflix.
-Usually they simply run Kodi by itself and stream the content from addons.
+Sometimes these devices use Kodi as a front end to access their Plex servers or even stream from Netflix.
+Usually, they run Kodi by itself and stream the content from addons.

-Most Kodi boxes you see are specially modified Android TV box or “jailbroken” FireSticks.
+Most Kodi boxes are specially modified Android TV boxes or “jailbroken” FireSticks.
 However, they can be any device that runs Kodi – even a mini-PC running Windows 10.

-You can use Kodi both for your personal media library and your streaming apps.
-That makes it incredibly powerful and one of the most popular medic centers in the work.
+You can use Kodi for your personal media library and streaming apps.
+That makes it incredibly powerful and one of the most popular medic centers in the world.

 In fact, you can actually boot right into Kodi and never see your Android desktop at all.
 You can find out how to do that in my tutorial here.

-Kodi has addons that link to your premium streaming services like Netflix or Hulu, allowing you to stream those movies from within Kodi.
-Similarly, if you have a HDHomeRun, there’s an official Kodi addon that lets you stream and record live TV.
+Kodi has addons that link to your premium streaming services like Netflix or Hulu, allowing you to watch movies from within Kodi with no monthly fees.
+Similarly, if you have an HDHomeRun, an official Kodi addon lets you stream and record live TV.

 All that makes Kodi an incredibly powerful media center.
 It’s easy to see why dedicated Kodi boxes are so popular.